 In a first step, the Bonn-based operator will offer payment cards in Germany this year that come with a so-called near-field communication chip, allowing transactions by moving it close to a cash register, Deutsche Telekom said in a statement today.
 The company will later integrate the NFC technology into mobile- phone SIM cards.

 Deutsche Telekom plans to almost double revenue areas such as mobile data, online services and machine-to-machine communication to 29 billion euros ($36.7 billion) by 2015.
-The former German phone monopoly and other wireless operators such as Vodafone Group Plc (VOD) are starting their own mobile-payment offerings to take on Google Inc. (GOOG) and its mobile-wallet software for NFC-enabled phones.
+The former German phone monopoly and other wireless operators such as Vodafone Group Plc (VOD) are starting their own mobile-payment offerings to take on Google Inc. (GOOG:US) and its mobile-wallet software for NFC-enabled phones.

 “Our aim is to build a complete ecosystem around paying with smartphones,” said Thomas Kiessling, Deutsche Telekom’s chief innovation officer.